ivancalvo-dbxs/terraform-databricks-workspaces-2025/azure/01-azure-workspace-vnet-injection/README.md

 # Step 4.
 Terraform commands

-- cd into the *azure-vnet-injection* folder
+- cd into the *01-azure-workspace-vnet-injection* folder

 - Run the following commands: